Aligned Stable Inpainting: Mitigating Unwanted Object Insertion and Preserving Color Consistency: Problem Definition

+\paragraph{Backbone Models} We study two representative latent inpainting models that use a VAE~\cite{kingma2013auto} to compress images into a lower-dimensional latent space: (1) the U-Net–based Stable Diffusion v1.5 inpainting model (SD)~~\cite{Rombach_2022_CVPR}, (2) the MMDiT-based FLUX.1-Fill-dev inpainting model~\cite{flux-fill}.
+In SD, a diffusion process~\cite{sohl2015deep} maps the latent to Gaussian noise, and a U-Net~\cite{ronneberger2015u} learns the reverse denoising process.
+Text conditioning is introduced through cross-attention layers~\cite{Vaswani2017Attention}.
+For inpainting, SD extends the U-Net input by concatenating the masked image and mask with the noise along the channel dimension.
 In contrast, FLUX uses rectified flow~\cite{liu2022flow,albergo2022building,lipman2022flow} to map the latent to noise and employs a vision transformer~\cite{peebles2023scalable} for generation.
 Text conditioning is applied by concatenating text embeddings with image patches as transformer input, and a pooled text embedding is injected into the normalization layers.
 For inpainting, FLUX.1-Fill-dev~\cite{flux-fill} also concatenate the masked image and mask in the channel dimension.
-We show that our proposed ASUKA method significantly mitigates unwanted object insertion and improves color consistency for these models.